quantiaconsulting/amplicon_metagenomics/DataImport_and_Tax_management/readme.md

 ```
 less seqtab-nochim.txt
 ```
-Actually the problem is we have ASV seqeunces instead of md5 in the ASV column.
+Actually the problem is we have features sequence instead of md5 name in the ASV column.
 We may convert it by using **Python**.
 Enter the Python Shell:
 ```
 python